 - The Committee will have such additional duties and responsibilities as may be provided in applicable Nasdaq rules and the rules and regulations of the SEC, as in effect from time to time.

 - The Committee shall be responsible for any other matters consistent with this Charter, the Company’s bylaws, or as expressly delegated to the Committee by the Board from time to time.

 Qualified Legal Compliance Committee

 - When functioning as the Company’s QLCC, the Committee shall have the duty and authority to:

-- receive reports of potential material violations by the Company or any of its officers, directors, employees, or agents, of applicable U.S. federal or state law or of a fiduciary duty arising under such law, and of the Company’s policies including the Code of Business Conduct and Ethics;
+- receive reports of potential material violations by the Company or any of its officers, directors, employees, or agents, of applicable U.S. federal or state law or of a fiduciary duty arising under such law, and of the Company’s policies including the Code;

-- inform the Company’s Chairman of the Board, Chief Executive Officer, and General Counsel of any such report;
+- inform the Company’s Board Chair, Chief Executive Officer, and General Counsel of any such report;

 - determine whether an investigation into any matters within its scope of responsibility is necessary, and if so, to notify the Board, initiate an investigation, receive full access to all Company records and employees, and obtain advice and assistance from outside legal, accounting, or other advisors, as necessary to perform its duties and responsibilities;